ilan006/arpi_air_canada/README.md

 * shows how to load the data and work with the pandas [library](http://pandas.pydata.org/) to manipulate the data
 * shows how to code a dummy clusterer and how to evaluate it

+## Sample code

+A sample clusterer is provided in the file `sample_clusterer.py` Its sole purpose is to show how to load the data and manipulate it, then cluster it and evaluate your algorithm.
+Feel free to do whatever you like with this.
+The evaluation framework can also be modified!

 ## Data preparation
 To prepare the data, the following recipe was used, starting from the original data set in Excel form, to produce the final dataset used in the workshop (`aircan-data-split-clean.pkl` and the equivalent `aircan-data-split-clean.xlsx`).

+**You don't have to rerun this, just use the pickle provided.**

 The data split was 82.5% train, 7.3% dev, 10.2% test.